juliagoda/hasdoc/INSTALL.md

 If an "out of memory" error nevertheless occurs during the building process, you can create a swap file with a larger capacity than you currently have and try again.

+If you accidentally deleted the directories ".hasdoc" and ".hasdoc-gen" in the home path or you see an error regarding "mkMessage" (about not finding translation files, try to run the script:

+`scripts/./copymsg.sh`

+on Windows:

+Double-click on the "copymsg.bat" file in the "scripts" directory.

 ## Building and installation of the project